 Self-Settled Trusts: A self-settled special needs trust is a trust which contains assets that the disabled child already owns or is legally entitled to.
 These assets include the disabled individuals’ own savings, personal injury settlement, and more commonly, inheritances that the disabled child is entitled to receive outright – for example, where the parent fails to set up a third-party funded special needs trust in their will and the inheritance goes directly to the disabled child.

 In order to shelter assets that already belong to the disabled child or to which he or she is already legally entitled, there are only two types of trusts that can be used to maintain Medicaid eligibility: a Disability Trust, and a Pooled Trust, both of which are described in more detail below.

 1) Self Settled Disability Trust: In order to be a qualified Disability Trust:

 - The beneficiary must be disabled as that term is defined by Social Security Law;

 - The beneficiary must be under age 65;

 - The State must be designated as the remainderman, thereby entitling it to any funds remaining in the trust at the beneficiary’s death;

-- The trust must be established by a parent, grandparent, legal guardian or court;
+- The trust must be established by the beneficiary, a parent, grandparent, legal guardian or court;

 - The trust must be reviewed and approved by the Colorado Department of Health Care Policy and Financing (unless already approved by the federal Social Security Administration); and